turbot/steampipe-docs/docs/faq/overview.md

 In the Steampipe CLI you can use `.inspect` to list tables by plugin name, e.g. `.inspect aws` to produce a selectable list of tables.
 When you select one, e.g. `.inspect aws_s3_bucket` you'll see the schema for the table.
 You can see the same information on the [Steampipe Hub](https://hub.steampipe.io/plugins/turbot/aws/tables/aws_s3_bucket#inspect).

+### Can I query more than one AWS account / Azure subscription / GCP project?

+Yes.
+You can create an [aggregator](https://steampipe.io/docs/managing/connections#using-aggregators).
+This works for multiple connections of the same type, including AWS/Azure/GCP as well as all other plugins.

 ## Performance and Scalability

 ### How well does Steampipe perform when querying multiple connections?

 Multiple connections are queried in parallel, subject to plugin-specific rate-limiting mechanisms.
 Recent data is served frm cache.
 Connection-level qualifiers, like AWS `account_id`, can reduce the number of connections queried.

-### Can I use Steampipe to query and save all my AWS / Azure / GCP resources?

-That's possible for many tables (excluding those that don't respond to `select *` because they  require qualifiers).
-But it's not a recommended use of Steampipe.
-Other tools are more suitable for building data lakes and warehouses.
-Steampipe is best for accessing live data in near-real-time.

 ### How does Steampipe handle rate-limiting?